 A valuable source of independent data

-Macquarie has released biannual industry benchmarking reports for the past eight years.
+Macquarie has released biannual industry benchmarking reports for the past fifteen years.
 “Relationship Managers are all industry specialists, so this gives us a unique opportunity to provide information of real value to our clients,” explains Evans.

 Macquarie benchmarking reports measure a full range of business performance metrics, from financial analysis to market sentiment and productivity.
 They uncover the latest industry trends and best practice data to help clients measure the performance of their business against industry peers.

 “We constantly evolve the reports to ensure benchmarking helps clients improve profitability – it’s not just a report card on the numbers they already see.”

 Benchmark reports can give you valuable insights into your industry – insights that not all your competitors have.
 So it’s important to interpret those insights within the context of your challenges and understand whether your success is in line – or exceeding – the industry average.

 Opportunities for change